Background pattern

 • Increased levels of fat in the blood (cholesterol and triglycerides).

-• Decreased levels of phosphate in the blood.
+• Decreased phosphate levels in the blood.

 • Increased number of blood cells called eosinophils (eosinophilia).